chrisnoonan98675/site/xl-deploy/how-to/configure-the-task-execution-engine.markdown

 **Important:** This simple example assumes that there is only one task running in the system at a time.
 Keep in mind that threads are shared among all tasks in the system; they are not created per deployment.

+To learn more about the thread pool executor, refer to [the Java documentation for ThreadPoolExecutor](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ThreadPoolExecutor.html).

-## Tuning the task execution engine prior to XL Deploy 6.0.0
+## Tuning the task execution engine prior to XL Deploy 5.0.0

-Prior to XL Deploy 6.0.0, you could configure the following advanced threading settings in `<XL_DEPLOY_SERVER_HOME>/conf/deployit.conf`:
+Prior to XL Deploy 5.0.0, you could configure the following advanced threading settings in `XL_DEPLOY_SERVER_HOME/conf/deployit.conf`:

 {:.table .table-striped}
 | Setting | Description | Default |